 - Poorer education.
 Because they were brought up to be servants or labourers, members of the Stolen Generations often received a poorer education and are more likely to be unemployed.

-- Legal problems.
+- No birth certificate.
 Aboriginal ex-footballer Sydney Jackson's "exact age cannot be guaranteed" because "no reference to the birth of Sydney Jackson can be found".
-His birthday was "simply assumed" to be July 1, 1944 .
+His birthday was "simply assumed" to be July 1, 1944.
 But people whose births were never registered or who do not have a birth certificate have problems applying for legal documents such as passports, cannot vote, legally drive, play sport, get a tax file number, enrol in school or access government support.

 - Not visiting medical services.
 Aboriginal families expecting a child avoid seeking help to deliver their baby because they deeply distrust health services that continue to take children.
 "I still see families who don't come to services because they are terrified they won't get to take their baby home," says midwife Vanessa Smith, from the Woronora nation.
 Nurses and midwives had been integral to the policies that created the Stolen Generations.